 Mild withdrawal symptoms can last anywhere from a couple of days up to about a week as the body adapts to not having alcohol.
 This process involves resetting the complex neurocircuitry that is disrupted from chronic alcohol use.

 Many people can successfully quit or cut down on their drinking without needing in-person medical assistance or a clinical alcohol detox program.
-In which cases, some physicians may refer them to an online alcohol treatment program that can provide holistic support for those who want to try moderation or stop drinking completely.
+For those not in need of in-person supervision, their physician may refer them to online alcohol treatment to help them reach their goals for sobriety or moderation.

-However, some forms of complex alcohol withdrawal can be dangerous and even life-threatening without medical supervision, which is why connecting with a physician is important in safely changing your habits.
+However, some forms of complex alcohol withdrawal can be dangerous and even life-threatening without medical supervision, which is why connecting with a physician is an important first step in safely changing your habits.
 Here are some of the more severe forms of withdrawal that can stem from quitting cold turkey.

 Hallucinations or Seizures